slinderman/stats320/labs/README.md

 If you find issues with the labs, please open Github issues or pull requests to fix them!

 ## Credits
-Thank you to Han Wu and Jaime Roquero, the TAs for STATS220/320 (Winter 2021), who helped debug these labs!
+Thank you to Han Wu and Jaime Roquero Gimenez, the TAs for STATS220/320 (Winter 2021), who helped debug these labs!